Emad-H/Physical-Verification-using-SKY130/README.md

 ![ ](Day5/5-83.png)

-Now when we run LVS, we get the follwoing results.
+Now when we run LVS, we get the following results.

 ![ ](Day5/5-84.png)